acc8226/acc8226/README.md

 ## Hi there 👋

+I'm a BackEnd developer from CN.

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to prevent fraud
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for a job in CN
+- 🤔 I’m looking for a job in Changsha
 - ❤️ I love writing Kotlin
 - 💬 Ask me about anything [here](https://github.com/acc8226/acc8226/issues)
-- 📫 How to reach me: ...
+- 📫 How to reach me: send email to acc8226@qq.com

 <!-- 统计访问次数 -->
 You are my ![Visitor Count](https://profile-counter.glitch.me/acc8226/count.svg) visitor.